 The Siesta Key Crystal Classic Master Sand Sculpting Competition brought 11 teams of master sand sculptors together to compete for cash prizes.
 The proceeds from the first annual event benefited Mote Marine Laboratory’s Sea Turtle Conservation and Research Program.
 In addition to the competition, the event included sand sculpting lessons, an amateur competition, live music, a vendor village and other fun family activities.
 We were so happy to be there to videotape the entire event.

 If you weren’t there for the first year…make sure you don’t miss this year’s event.
-The dates are set for November 10-13, 2011.
 And if you don’t live here, plan a trip!
-It will be worth it!
-Visit the event website for more details.
-We’ll see you there!

 Sarasota Bayfront Island Park